Last Updated on August 7, 2021 by Julia Wilson

 - Regular parasite treatment (fleas, ticks, and worms)

 - Routine medical/veterinary cos, s such as annual vaccinations and health checks, worming medication, flea medication

 - Unexpected veterinary costs, that can range from hundreds to thousands of dollars

 Do you have the time to commit to a cat?
-You will have to spend time playing with your cat, petting, feeding, cleaning litter trays and grooming.
-Do you know what you will do with your cat when you go on holidays?
+You will have to spend time playing with your cat, petting, feeding, cleaning litter trays, and grooming.
+Do you know what you will do with your cat when you go on holiday?
 Do you have a friend or neighbour willing to housesit for you, if not, do you have the funds to pay for boarding when you are away?

 Purebred or mixed breed

 Are you looking for a particular breed or cat or do you want a mixed breed cat?
 There are pros and cons to both.
 Many pure breeds have a particular personality trait, although this isn’t always a given.
 For example, Devon Rexes are active and friendly, Siamese cats are loyal and talkative and Persians are quiet and laid back.
 Take time to research the many different breeds if you want a purebred.

 Mixed breed cats are just as special as purebreds and have just as much to offer a new owner.

 Are you away from home for extended periods?
 If so, it is better to adopt two cats, so they have company when you are not at home.
 Obviously, this will mean greater expense, twice the food, vet bills, etc., but you will also have double the fun.